MaruTama/Mengshen-pinyin-font/HOW_TO_MAKE_EN.md

 In the reference, a-d is the value of the affine transformation.
 In this tool, using a,d (scale) and x,y (move).

-**Note: For unknown reasons, otfccbuild lost glyphs if a and d are the same value. \n If the sizes are different, it will be reflected, so set a=0.9, d=0.91 for 90%.**
+**Note: For unknown reasons, otfccbuild lost glyphs if a and d are the same value.
+If the sizes are different, it will be reflected, so set a=0.9, d=0.91 for 90%.**
 refer to [pinyin_glyph.py](./src/pinyin_glyph.py#L148)

 <!--